General capital assets, consisting of tangible and intangible assets, should be capitalized when all of the following criteria are met:

 - An intangible asset is an asset that lacks physical substance, is non-financial in nature, and has an initial useful life extending beyond a single reporting period.

 - Intangible assets must be identifiable to be reported.
 They are identifiable if either of the following conditions is met:

 - The asset is separable – capable of being separated or divided from the government and sold, transferred, licensed, rented or exchanged.

 - The asset arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations.

-- The State will capitalize intangible assets with values in excess of $1,000,000.
+- For other types of intangible assets, the State will capitalize assets with values in excess of $1,000,000.